Optimal Quoting under Adverse Selection and Price Reading: Introduction

 While these risks are well known to practitioners (see \cite{baldauf2024}), they are rarely addressed in the quantitative finance literature.
-When they are, it is typically through highly stylized and very often static economic models, offering little guidance for implementation; see for instance~\cite{glosten1985bid}.\footnote{Among the exceptions, \cite{cartea2025simple} is an interesting paper which can be helpful to address the question of toxic flow, intimately related to our question of adverse selection.} In particular, the interplay between informational risk and real-time quoting decisions remains insufficiently studied.\\
+When they are, it is typically through highly stylised economic models, offering little guidance for implementation; see for instance~\cite{glosten1985bid}.\footnote{Among the exceptions, \cite{cartea2025simple} is an interesting paper helpful in addressing the question of toxic flow, intimately related to our question of adverse selection.} In particular, the interplay between informational risk and real-time quoting decisions remains insufficiently studied.

 The goal of this paper is to help fill that gap.
-We introduce a tractable and implementable optimal market making model \textit{à la} Cartea-Jaimungal, in infinite horizon, that accounts for both adverse selection and price reading effects.
+We introduce a tractable optimal market making model \textit{à la} Cartea-Jaimungal, in infinite horizon, that accounts for both adverse selection and price reading effects.
 To avoid introducing a lot of assumptions, we rely on Taylor expansions and focus on the first-order adjustments in optimal quotes induced by each effect.
-The resulting equations provide practical insight into how market makers can adapt their behavior to flow toxicity and mitigate the risk of information leakage, while remaining competitive.\\
+The resulting equations provide practical insight into how market makers can adapt their behaviour to flow toxicity and mitigate the risk of information leakage, while remaining competitive.

-The remainder of the paper is organized as follows.
+The remainder of the paper is organised as follows.
 Section~\ref{sec:genpb} introduces the model.
 In Section~\ref{sec:hjb_fo}, we derive the first-order effects of adverse selection and price reading on both the value function and the optimal quotes.
 Section~\ref{sec:begv} discusses informational effects in the context of a quadratic approximation of the Hamiltonian functions.
-Finally, Section~\ref{sec:numerics} illustrates our findings in the case of simple functional forms.
+Section~\ref{sec:numerics} illustrates our findings in the case of simple functional forms.
+Section \ref{sec:conclusion} concludes.